 Use of the injection sites should be rotated so that the same is not used more than approximately once a month.

-Humalog Tempo Pen

-The Tempo Pen is designed to work with the Tempo Smart Button.
-The Tempo Smart Button is an optional product that can be attached to the Tempo Pen dose knob and aids in transmitting Humalog dose information from the Tempo Pen to a compatible mobile application.
-The Tempo Pen injects insulin with or without the Tempo Smart Button attached.
-To transmit data to the mobile application, follow the instructions provided with the Tempo Smart Button and the instructions with the mobile application

 Any unused product or waste material should be disposed of in accordance with local requirements.

 7. MARKETING AUTHORISATION HOLDER